Wising all of our clients, volunteers, friends and supporters a Happy Holiday Season from all of us!

 Thanks to the Community Food Bank and all our produce donors our “Free Farmers Market” is now open to IFP clients every other Friday.
 Our families love receiving the bounty of fresh produce!
 Thanks also to RootPouch for their donations, our clients can also choose from an abundance of vegetable plants and fresh herbs to grow on their own!
 We posted a video of one clients reaction on our Facebook page.

-Made a splash recently with their donation of a full trailer load (18,000 pounds) of food being donated in conjunction with the openin of their new Hanover Store on July 23rd.
-Details were covered by Morristowngreen.com and MorristownPatch.com.
+Made a splash recently with their donation of a full trailer load (18,000 pounds) of food being donated in conjunction with the opening of their new Hanover Store on July 23rd.
+Details were covered by Morristowngreen.com, MorristownPatch.com and the Daily Record.
 We also have a video of the donation on our YouTube channel!

 In partnership with the Community Health Team at Morristown Medical Center we are conducting a 9-month clinic for clients with diabetes or pre-diabetic conditions to help improve their health through education and making the correct food choices.
 We recently posted video of one of these sessions on our Facebook Page.